bstro/rifRAF/README.md

 #rifRAF

-An animation controller, syntactically-similar to CSS.
+An animation controller that uses requestAnimationFrame to animate elements as a function of the browser's scroll position.

 Can be instantiated like so: